River Lee: Recreation

 Recreation activities on the Lee include sailing, swimming, kayaking, water skiing.
-Several rowing clubs are based on the Lee including the "Lee Rowing Club", "Shandon Boat Club" and “Cork Boat Club”.
-Naomhoga Chorcai is also based on the Marina, and is Ireland's largest Currach (traditional canvas fishing boat) rowing club.
+Several rowing clubs are based on the Lee including the Lee Rowing Club, Shandon Boat Club, and Cork Boat Club.
+Naomhoga Chorcaí is also based on the Marina, and is Ireland's largest Currach (traditional canvas fishing boat) rowing club.
 Angling is also common from the banks of the Lee Fields.